fberson/wvd/README.md

  - Set the WVD Host into drain mode (optionally)
  - Create the Workspace <-> App Group Association (optionally) The script is designed and optimized to run as PowerShell Extension as part of a JSON deployment.

+## Add-WVDHostToHostpoolSpringV2.ps1
+Adds an WVD Session Host to an existing WVD Hostpool using a provided registrationKey by performing the following action:
+ - Download the WVD agent
+ - Download the WVD Boot Loader
+ - Install the WVD Agent, using the provided hostpoolRegistrationToken
+ - Install the WVD Boot Loader
+The script is designed and optimized to run as PowerShell Extension as part of a JSON deployment.
+V1 of this script generates its own host pool registrationkey, this V2 version accepts the registrationkey as a parameter

 ## Create-MSIXAppAttachContainer.ps1
 This script creates an MSIX app attach (vhd) container for a given MSIX file by: